Introduction

-At the 1997 PMA exhibition in Las Vegas (USA) Nikon introduced its first 2 digital compact cameras.
-The Coolpix 100 and the Coolpix 300.
+At the 1997 PMA exhibition in Las Vegas (USA) Nikon introduced its first 2 digital compact cameras: the Coolpix 100 and the Coolpix 300 (see picture above).

 Coolpix 100

-This fancy model has a 1/3-inch CCD-sensor with 250,000 effective pixels.
+This fancy model, made (by ANAM Industries?) in South-Korea, (but the design equals that of the American Dycam Model 1 from the early 1990's!) has a 1/3-inch scan CCD-sensor with 330,000 effective square pixels.
 The lens is a fix focus 4/6.2mm.
 (35mm. equivalent: 45 mm.) with a focus range from 14 cm. - infinity.
-A separate and clear viewfinder with parallax indicators makes focusing easy.
-Internal software gets along well with Windows 3.1 and higher.
+A separate and clear Albada* viewfinder with parallax indicators makes focusing easy.
+Internal software gets along well with Windows 3.1 and higher, although there are no exif data available in later imaging software.
+ISO is fixed at 100.
+A separate CCD is used for TTL matrix metering with programmed auto exposure.
+A charge-coupled electronic shutter runs from 1/45 - 1/10.000 sec.!!

 The memory card is a flash-RAM-PCMCIA-card which fits a PCMCIA-slot in any PC or laptop (see picture).
-It has a capacity of 42 images of 512 x 480 pixels.
-The camera has an internal flash and it has a self timer.
-This little camera, using 4 normal AA-batteries, was weighting in at 160 gram.
-In Europe this camera is rather rare, as it was mainly sold in North-America.
+It has a capacity of 21 (in Fine mode) or 42 images (in Normal mode) of 512 x 480 pixels.
+All images are stored in a 1/10 (Fine) or 1/20 (Normal) compression JPEG file.
+The camera has an internal flash (GN 9) and it has a self timer.
+This little camera, using 4 normal AA-batteries, is weighing in at 160 gram.
+In Europe this camera is rather rare, as it was mainly sold at the domestic market and in North-America.

 Even more rare is the Nikon ET-1 tripod adapter for the Coolpix 100 and Coolpix 300 as their body do not have a tripod connector.